AndrewGagliottiUnibo/OOP-Java/README.md

 # OOP-Java

-This repository will contain all java code that I made in my exercises during class.
-There will be several branches:
-- Exercises (mine)
-- Code in lessons (code made by professor Mirko Viroli)
+# Section: Code in lessons (code made by professor Mirko Viroli)

-- Ideas
-- JavaFX
+This code is the material tht professor Mirko Viroli gave us during 2020 year of OOP course in University